Puan Maharani: Megawati presidency (2001–2004)

-2009–2014: People's Representative Council
+House of Representatives

-In 2008, Megawati introduced Puan, then head of PDI-P's public and women's empowerment wing, as her successor during campaigning for the East Java 2008 gubernatorial elections in Ngawi.
+In 2008, Megawati introduced Puan, then head of PDI-P's public and women's empowerment wing, as her successor during campaigning for the 2008 East Java gubernatorial elections in Ngawi.
 Following that, Maharani ran in the 2009 elections in Central Java's election district 5 (covering Surakarta, Sukoharjo, Klaten and Boyolali) and won 242,504 votes - the second highest of all parliamentary candidates in the nation.
-During her first term, she acted as head of the PDI-P faction since 2012, replacing Tjahjo Kumolo (who later became Minister of Home Affairs).
+During her first term, she acted as head of the PDI-P faction, replacing Tjahjo Kumolo.
 She was assigned to the DPR's 6th commission, covering investment and SMEs.
 During this period, she argued against a fuel price hike policy in 2013.

 2014 Presidential election

 Later, she was briefly put up as a possible PDI-P presidential candidate for the 2014 elections and as a possible vice presidential candidate to Joko Widodo (popularly known as Jokowi).
-In the legislative elections, she won 326,927 votes, once more scoring the second-most votes nationwide.
+In the legislative elections, she won 326,927 votes, again scoring the second-most votes nationwide.

-2014–2019: Coordinating Minister
+Coordinating minister

 Following Jokowi's election victory over Prabowo Subianto in the concurrent presidential election, she was appointed a cabinet minister amid criticism over her inexperience and her mother's political influence.
 Her replacement in parliament, Alfia Reziani, was only sworn in by 2016.
 She claimed success during her tenure, pointing at the rising HDI in addition to lower poverty and Gini ratio statistics.
 She was the only coordinating minister to survive two cabinet reshuffles in Jokowi's first term, prompting the media to describe her as "untouchable".

 Mental revolution website failure

-On 24 August 2016, in her capacity as Coordinating Minister for Human Development and Culture, Puan launched a website, revolusimental.go.id, to promote President Joko Widodo's call for a "mental revolution" in Indonesia.
+On 24 August 2016, as Coordinating Minister for Human Development and Culture, Puan launched a website, revolusimental.go.id, to promote President Joko Widodo's call for a "mental revolution" in Indonesia.
 The ministry had received budget funds of Rp149 billion in 2015, resulting in criticism when the revolusimental website went "down" two days after its launch.
 Officials claimed the site had been hacked and had cost "only" Rp200 million.
 Reports noted that some of the site's script code had been taken from barackobama.com, a site operated by supporters of Barack Obama.
 The original site was also built on a theme from open-source website platform WordPress and hosted on a shared server.
 The website was later redeveloped, but was criticized for being "heavy on budget, light on content".
 Puan defended the website, saying: “l really want everyone to participate in this programme by joining the activities as well as giving us their opinions or criticisms.”